Iron is an essential micronutrient that plays a crucial role in the production of blood, oxygen transportation, and growth and development.

 For example, the National Health and Nutrition Examinations Survey (NHANES) found that the rate of iron-deficiency anemia almost doubled in the United States between 2003 and 2012 (2).

-This article takes a look at the 20 best foods high in iron from both animal and plant sources.
+This article takes a look at the 20 best foods high in iron from both animal-based and plant-based sources.

 All nutrition data comes from the USDA Food Composition Databases.